GetResponse/DevZone/API/README.md

 **Warning**: If a contact was added and removed multiple times from the same campaign it is presented only once in results with newest deleted_on date.

-**Hint**: Possible reasons are: unsubscribe, user, support, automation, complaint, blacklisted, api, bounce, other, other.
+**Hint**: Possible reasons are: unsubscribe, user, support, automation, complaint, blacklisted, api, bounce, other.

 **Warning**: Unsubscribe link allows contact to unsubscribe from multiple campaigns, even if message was not sent from those campaigns or to contact in those campaigns.